-Go ahead and flag this recipe—it’s sure to become a family favorite.
+Go ahead and flag this chicken and wild rice recipe—it’s sure to become a family favorite.
 A pot of pure comfort, it’s a slightly thickened, creamy chicken soup with a finishing garnish of smoky bacon.
 For convenience, we call for precooked wild rice; if you can’t find it, you can substitute 2 cups of your own cooked wild rice or a package of precooked brown rice.
 If you’re in a real time crunch, look in your supermarket’s produce section for prechopped mirepoix; that’s the combo of onion, carrot, and celery that creates the flavor foundation here.

 How to Make It